nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Plan: Enhance CLI optimisation by allowing the user to close the popup without using a mouse.

+8. Enhance contacts and weddings visibility

+Currently: The address and wedding lists are in two separate views to help the wedding planner to be more focused and reduce cluttering of information.
+This can lead to an additional need to toggle between the wedding book and address book to recall the names of the wedding.

+Plan: To have an integrated view contains both the persons and weddings, allowing the association of persons to weddings to be done with less memory work.

 // Support for Multi-Languages